-It was a beautiful, early summer’s day; the warm breeze adding to a feel of tranquility and laziness which had appeared to overcome some walkers who were nearing the summit.
-If there was not the stretches of road at the start and finish of the walk I would have enjoyed the day as much as anything I have done recently.
-The weather was good but this a lovely walk in most conditions and Ingleborough remains my favourite of the 3 Peaks.
+It was a beautiful, early summer’s day.
+The warm breeze adding to a feel of tranquility and laziness which had appeared to overcome some walkers who were nearing the summit.
+The only downside to the walk are the stretches of road at the start and finish of the walk.
+However the return road section can be avoided (refer to the Navigation Tips below).
+The weather was good when I first did this walk but on subsequent visits the cloud has rolled in.